zenomt/jsonld-terse/api.md

         "@type": "store:Order",
         "rdfs:comment": "Open order 1234",
         "schema:orderStatus": { "@id": "schema:OrderProcessing" },
+        "store:cancel": {
+            "@id": "/orders/1234/cancel/4DEC82DE",
-        "store:cancel": { "@id": "/orders/1234/cancel/4DEC82DE", "@type": [ "store:Cancel", "api:Action" ] }
+            "@type": [ "store:Cancel", "api:Action" ],
+            "rdfs:comment": "Cancel order 1234",
+            "api:target": { "@id": "" }
         }
+    }

-The `store:cancel` property above, being a sub-property of `api:idempotentAction`, asserts that the action target `/orders/1234/cancel/4DEC82DE` is _bound_ to the order resource `/orders/1234`, and that a `POST` to that action target will cancel this order.
+The `store:cancel` property above, being a sub-property of `api:idempotentAction`, asserts that the Action URL `/orders/1234/cancel/4DEC82DE` is _bound_ to the order resource `/orders/1234`, and that a `POST` to that Action URL will cancel this order.
 The client is expected to understand the semantics of the `store:cancel` property to use it.

-To attempt to cancel this order as long as it’s in the same state as shown above, perform a conditional HTTP `POST` to the `store:cancel` target URL:
+To attempt to cancel this order as long as it’s in the same state as shown above, perform a conditional HTTP `POST` to the `store:cancel` object URL:

     POST /orders/1234/cancel/4DEC82DE HTTP/1.1
     Host: store.example.com